moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 networked to get familiar with my new career path.
 At `SciPy 2015`_ I gave `a talk`_ on trajectory optimization and system identification with direct collocation of biomechanical systems and `a half day workshop`_ on multibody dynamics and control with Python.
 Additionally, I acted as a reviewer for the submissions at SciPy.
+I developed a talk on the same topic as SciPy for the International Society of Biomechanics Technical Group on Computer Simulation conference.

 .. _SciPy 2015: http://scipy2015.scipy.org
 .. _a talk: https://youtu.be/ZJiYs2HuQy8